Utah Transit Authority: Change Day

 UTA periodically adjusts its bus, TRAX, S-Line and FrontRunner schedules to meet changing ridership needs.
-Unless an urgent need arises, such as when a fairly major adjustment to resolve connections with the FrontRunner was made in February 2013, UTA generally limits Change Days to the middle part of April, August, and December each year.
+Unless an urgent need arises, such as when a fairly major adjustment to resolve connections with the FrontRunner was made in February 2013, UTA generally limits Change Days to the spring, summer, and late fall of each year—called Spring, Summer, and Winter Change Day, respectively.
 Changes can include new routes, elimination of routes, route changes, and schedule changes.
 Many of UTA's seasonal bus routes (such as ski bus service) also either begin or end on Change Days.

-Area of operations

-UTA operates in Box Elder, Davis, Salt Lake, Tooele, Utah, and Weber counties.
-Access extends from Brigham City in the north to Santaquin in the south.
-Service area includes of all cities in between, heading as far west as Grantsville in Tooele County.
-UTA also provides service to many of the major ski resorts along the Wasatch Front during the winter months.

 Accessibility

 All of UTA's TRAX and FrontRunner trains and stations, streetcars and streetcar stops, and buses are compliant with Americans with Disabilities Act and are therefore accessible to those with disabilities.
 Signage at the stations, on the passenger platforms, and on the trains and streetcars clearly indicate accessibility options.
-Ramps on the passenger platform and assistance from the train operator may be necessary for wheelchair boarding on the Blue Line on weekdays only; these ramps are not used on weekends or on the Red or Green Lines.
+Ramps on the passenger platform and assistance from the train operator may be necessary for wheelchair boarding on high-floor Blue Line vehicles only; these ramps are not used on the Red or Green Lines.
 In accordance with the Utah Clean Air Act and UTA ordinance, smoking is prohibited on UTA property.